USD 22 Billion in Emergency Loans for Aviation

 Behind the Airline Capacity Headlines

-Over the past two and a half years, OAG has been watching and reporting on scheduled airline capacity in China.
+Over the past two and a half years, OAG has been using the Analyser platform to watch and report on scheduled airline capacity in China.
 By the third quarter of 2020 and for much of last year, despite having closed its borders to international travellers, the industry appeared to be relatively buoyant on the back of the sizable domestic market.
 Last summer airlines were providing even more capacity in the domestic market than when they were also flying international sectors; there was no shortage of airline seats and China was one of the positive news stories to report on.

 But capacity tells only part of the story.
 Were there passengers filling those seats?
 What were airfares doing in a market with ever-increasing competition from high-speed rail services, and were airfares high enough to make up for the loss of passengers flying on international routes?